Jump within this page to:

 |No||Assigned||Return date||Homework||Model solution|

-Coursework 25%, exam 75%.
-The coursework will be handed out in week 25.
-The exam will take place in the assessment period in May/June.
+Exam 100%.
+The exam will take place in the assessment period in January.